MathieuxHugo/digital_thermal_right_lcd/README.md

 Try running the controller as root or with sudo, alternatively you can give reading access to "/sys/class/powercap/intel-rapl:0/energy_uj" or "/sys/class/powercap/amd-rapl:0/energy_uj" with `sudo chmod +r /sys/class/powercap/intel-rapl:0/energy_uj` (The path may vary depending on your system).

 ## If cpu power doesn't work and you have a Ryzen CPU
-make sure you have installed the zenpower kernel driver.
+Make sure you have installed the zenpower kernel driver.